psidnell/ofexport2/README.md

     of2 -i

-This will print all the attributes for all the types, for example this is just the Task attributes:
+This will print all the attributes for all the types, for example this is just some of the Task attributes:

     Task:
         available (boolean): item is available.